 5. If you violate a tenant’s privacy rights

 Your tenants have a legal right under Texas law to the peaceful and quiet enjoyment of their home.
 You cannot barge in as you like, and will need to serve at least 24-hours’ notice before showing up to their unit.

 In addition to providing at least some notice, your reason for entry must also be reasonable.
 Some of the common reasons to access a tenant’s unit include to make needed or agreed repairs, under court order, or to show the property to a prospective tenant or buyer.

-The timing must also be within reason.
+The timing must also be within reason for your Texas tenant.
 For example, between 8AM and 5PM during weekdays.
+If a landlord violates this, they could be accused of violation of privacy.

 Does a landlord have a duty to find a new tenant in Texas?

 Yes.
 As a landlord, you must make reasonable efforts to re-rent the unit to a new tenant after your old tenant moves out.
 By doing so, this helps you mitigate damages.

-If you are successful in finding a replacement, then your tenant who broke the lease may end up being liable for only a fraction of the rent remaining under the lease.
+If you are successful in finding a replacement tenant, then your tenant who broke the lease may end up being liable for only a fraction of the rent remaining under the lease.

-Paying the remaining rent under the lease may not, however, be the only cost a tenant might need to shoulder if they break your lease.
+Paying the remaining rent under the lease may not, however, be the only cost a tenant might need to shoulder if they break your lease in Texas.
 You may also charge them for certain expenses, like the cost of advertising the unit or screening new tenants.
 These terms should be outlined in your lease agreement.

 Disclaimer: This information is only meant to be informational and is in no way a substitute for legal advice.
 If you have more questions or need further clarification about what to do in case a tenant decides to break the lease, please consider hiring legal services or a professional property management company.